madynes/monex/README.md

 You can find the complete documentation of monex-server [here](doc/monex-server.txt).

 ## Reproducing the use case experiments
-if you are looking to reproduce the experiments that are listed in the MonEX paper, you can find their datasets [here](Artifacts_and_datasets).
+If you are looking to reproduce the experiments that are listed in the MonEX paper, you can find their datasets [here](Artifacts_and_datasets).
 You should refer to the
 [artifact file](Artifacts_and_datasets/artifacts.pdf), which contains a step-by-step tutorial to reproduce them.